 Addresses and Contact Information

 Make all needed change of addresses for the period of absence: Post, Registry Office, Study Affairs Office.
-Take with you all important contact information in Finland, Lapland UAS (teacher tutor, international coordinator, International Office) as well as in exchange destination (for example Finnish Embassy) and leave a copy to your family / trusted person.
+Take with you all important contact information in Finland, Lapland UAS (study councellor, training supervising teacher, internationalisation services) as well as in exchange destination (for example Finnish Embassy) and leave a copy to your family / trusted person.

 For the exchange, take with you a list of needed addresses and directions.
 Pack the list to your hand luggage so that you can take it out easily.

 Find out the most practical way of taking care of your finances in the destination: to open a bank account or to withdraw money from automatic cash dispenser from the Finnish bank account, how to transfer money to the destination etc. Give instructions to your family / trusted person.
 Make an authorization for your banking matters in Finland.
 The authorization should include also other things, such as insurance and study grant matters.
 The authorization document must be signed by two witnesses.